stolsma/apiary/README.md

 # apiary

-*spawn multi-system multi-user node.js clouds, on your own hardware and/or with 3rd party virtual servers*
+*spawn multi-system multi-user [Node.JS] clouds, on your own hardware and/or with 3rd party virtual servers*

 # What is apiary?

-Apiary is the open-source project that uses [Node.JS] and [haibu] for spawning and managing several multi-user node.js applications on multiple (physical or virtual) servers.
+Apiary is the open-source project that uses [Node.JS] and [haibu] for spawning and managing several multi-user [Node.JS] applications on multiple (physical or virtual) servers.

 # How does it work?

 `apiary` (which is English for 'beehive area') creates per (virtual) system per user application hives (or haibu).
-By using [haibu] (which is Japanese for "hive"), node.js applications are transformed into "drones".
-This approach allows `apiary` and [haibu] to directly interact with node.js applications and add all sorts of additional functionality.
+By using [haibu] (which is Japanese for "hive"), [Node.JS] applications are transformed into "drones".
+This approach allows `apiary` and [haibu] to directly interact with [Node.JS] applications and add all sorts of additional functionality.

-`apiary` builds on the concept of "drones" used in [haibu] and exposes a robust and granular API for interacting with your and others node.js applications acros multiple (virtual) systems.
+`apiary` builds on the concept of "drones" used in [haibu] and exposes a robust and granular API for interacting with your and others [Node.JS] applications acros multiple (virtual) systems.
 At a low level, the API of `apiary` is exposed as a RESTFul HTTP webservice.
-Any system that supports basic HTTP requests can communicate with `apiary` System Controllers and installed applications.
-If you are working in [Node.JS], `apiary` comes with a high-level [Node.JS] API client.
+Any system that supports basic HTTP requests can communicate with `apiary` System Environment Controllers and installed applications.
+If you are working in [Node.JS], `apiary` comes with a high-level [Node.JS] System Environment Controller API client.

-## Where can I run `apiary`?
+## Where can I run apiary?

 `apiary` doesn't discriminate.
 If your environment supports [Node.JS], you can install `apiary` and start up your own multi-system multi-user [Node.JS] cloud.
 This makes `apiary` an ideal tool for both development purposes and production usage since you can seamlessly setup `apiary` on your local machine, on utility computing providers (such as Amazon EC2 or Rackspace), on dedicated servers, or even on a mobile phone!